 From the first full pay period on or after 22 December 2020, any direction or request given by an employer under Schedule I:

 - can't be unreasonable in all of the circumstances.

-Span of hours changes while working at home
+Spread of ordinary hours changes while working remotely

-Employees who have agreed with their employer to work from home can also agree to change their span of hours to allow them to work between:
+Employees who have agreed with their employer to work remotely can also agree to change their spread of ordinary hours to allow them to work between:

 - 6am and 10pm, Monday to Friday

 To change the spread of ordinary hours of work for individual employees working remotely, employers don’t need to agree with a majority of their employees.